-Vinyl fencing is stronger and more reliable in harsher weather conditions than traditional wood fences and is more cost-effective than metal.
+Vinyl fencing is stronger and more reliable in harsher weather conditions than traditional wood fences and is more cost-effective than other metal fencing types.
 Maintaining your fence when winter hits or installing a fence in winter can be a tricky maneuver if you don’t know what you’re doing.
 Here’s what you should keep in mind when you’re managing your fence needs during some of the harshest times of the year.

 Vinyl Fence Winter Maintenance